 Meet the animals

-With over 1,900 species of animals, along with rare and endangered furry friends, it’s safe to say you can spend the whole day here with animals that span the seven continents.
+With over 1,900 animal species, including rare and endangered furry friends, you can have a worldwide experience among animals that span the seven continents.
 Start your adventure at Big Cat Falls, where you can get up close to lions, tigers, leopards, and jaguars lounging in lush, waterfall-lined habitats.
 Make your way to the PECO Primate Reserve, where gorillas, orangutans, and gibbons call home in their recreated jungle space.
 One of the most fascinating spots is the Rare Animal Conservation Center, which features lesser-known species like red pandas, tree kangaroos, and aye-ayes—your kids may recognize them from Madagascar movies—the lemur with big eyes.
 From there, head to the African Plains, home to zebras, rhinos, giraffes, and hippos that swim in their water source.
 Over in McNeil Avian Center, you can walk through a free-flight aviary where tropical birds zip right past your head.
 And don’t miss KidZooU to see the chickens, goats, and alpacas that roam around the farm petting area.
-One thing to note as you travel on the zoo paths: Don’t forget to look up.
+And as you travel on the zoo paths, don’t forget to look up!
 You’ll see Zoo360, an overhead system of mesh trails that lets monkeys, big cats, and even lemurs wander above you—making it feel like you’re the one being watched.

 Visit the Barnyard at KidZooU

 Want to get a hands-on experience at the zoo?
 Make a beeline to KidZooU, where the barnyard setting is built for little hands and legs to explore friendly animals, like miniature goats, sheep, alpacas, chickens, and even a tiny humped cow called a zebu.
-Kids can take a brush and feed the animals, while learning to take care of them in a respectful way (an educator is on standby to oversee all the hands-on activities).
-Inside the building, you’ll find bright, colorful exhibits about animal movement, communication, and habitats, along with small critters like tree frogs, rats, degus, insects, and lizards in cleverly designed displays at kid-height.
+Kids can use a brush to feed the animals while learning to care for them respectfully (an educator is on standby to oversee all the hands-on activities).
+Inside the building, you’ll find bright, colorful exhibits on animal movement, communication, and habitats, along with small critters like tree frogs, rats, degus, insects, and lizards, all in cleverly designed displays at kid-height.
 There are touchscreens, interactive games, and even a climbing structure that mimics how animals move through different environments.

 See all the pretty birds at the Philadelphia Zoo.
 Photo Credit: NJ MOM